 It’s easy to forget that not long ago, Zhang was also a student, with eyes set on attending a prestigious university.
 This spring, Zhang would have graduated from Harvard.
 His decision to leave school for CollegeVine is filled with equal portions of inspiration and irony.

-“On some level it was challenging, doing something different from [what we’d done before]is always complicated,” Zhang said.
+“Doing something different from what’s expected is always complicated, so on some level it was challenging” Zhang said.
 “But when a wave comes, you gotta ride it.”

 Featured Image Courtesy of CollegeVine